meganlavengood/musictheoryexamples/docs/index.markdown

 layout: home
 ---
 The goal of this project is to provide the music community with an online database of tonal music theory examples from the classical repertoire.
-Presently, we have little access to well-organized examples of theoretical techniques beyond the few excerpts contained in textbooks (often without recordings).
-Researchers, teachers, and students spend countless hours searching for appropriate examples of theoretical techniques.
-The purpose of our project is to help remedy this situation.

-For each example there is a printable file of the score, an audio excerpt, and a single page that includes both the score and audio recording.
-For a couple of reasons few of the examples contain analysis.
-First, I wish to impart my own analytical philosophy as little as possible; it is not important that we all interpret these passages similarly.
-And second, unannotated scores allow teachers to create assignments directly from the database.
-Some of you have combined the database with Blackboard to create homework and online quizzes.
-We have included a link for &ldquo;suggested ways to use the database&rdquo; and welcome your ideas.

 ## Table of Contents